decatorevista/storytelling/international.md

 You have two options to get from the airport to the city:

 **Bus:** Bus 783 will take you into the city.
-You will need to purchase a bus card (1.59 euros) and a trip (80 eurocents).
+You will need to purchase a bus card (1.59 euros) and a trip (0.80 euros).

 **Taxi:** The taxi must be ordered from inside the terminal, from a booth.
-The average cost for a trip to the city center is 7 - 12 euros.
+The average cost for a trip to the city center is 7--12 euros.

 ### Accommodation